otaviocsantos/color-culture/README.md

 ```

-as a alpha hexadecimal, where the ending two digist represent the alpha channel:
+as an alpha hexadecimal, where the ending two digist represent the alpha channel:
 ```ts

   let color = new Color('red');
   color.hexa; // #FF0000FF

 ```

 and, of course, using toString:
 ```ts